lzap/dancepill/README.md

     eeee whatever

 There an function name called `dancepill` that does the extraction plus alias `eeee` for it.
-This is a safe alias to start with, if you want something short, do this in your .bashrc:
+Dancepill also installs `e` alias, but only in case it was not yet used.
+If you still want to use this one, do this in your .bashrc:

     alias e=dancepill